CONTENT:

 2. Click on the ‘File’ button on the top left and chose ‘Documents Properties’.

-3. Select the third tab ‘Fonts’.
+3. Select the third tab, ‘Fonts’.

 4. Look through the list of fonts.
 If you do not see the words (Embedded) and (Embedded Subset) next to the font name, then you know that the font is not embedded.

-Everything is embedded?
+Is everything embedded?
 Perfect, now you can upload your visual into the campaign (make sure you also checked CMYK and solution).
 If you need to embed your fonts, simply follow the steps below.

 2. How do I embed fonts?